Lithium876/DataStructuresProject/README.md

 1. Parse and load given dataset

-  a.
-A text or html file will be provided for students to parse and load data into the two selected data structures
+  * A text or html file will be provided for students to parse and load data into the two selected data structures

-  b.
+  *.
 Calculate and output how long it takes to load the data into both data structures

 2. Sort the dataset

-  ..1.
+  *.
 Use an efficient algorithm to arrange the words in ascending order

-  ..2.
+  *.
 Calculate and output how long it takes to sort both algorithms

 3. Search for a word
-  a.
+  *.
 Allow the user to enter a word and search for same in the both structures.
 If found, output the definition and part of speech and       the iteration/index where it was found.
 If not found output an appropriate message.

-  b.
+  *.
 Calculate and output how long it takes to find the word which both data structures.

 iv.
 Add a new word to the list